Airport Tips & Quick Reference Guide to Zayed Abu Dhabi International Airport (AUH) - Non Official

 AUH Airport is located 30 km (19 miles) east of Abu Dhabi city centre, being the second largest airport in UAE.

-Abu Dhabi Airport is a hub for Etihad Airways, Etihad Cargo, Air Arabia Abu Dhabi and Wizz Air Abu Dhabi.
+Zayed Airport is a hub for Etihad Airways, Etihad Cargo, Air Arabia Abu Dhabi and Wizz Air Abu Dhabi.

 In 2024, Abu Dhabi’s airports—led by Zayed International Airport—served a record 29.4 million passengers, marking a 28.1% increase compared to 2023.
 This growth was driven by expanded routes and new airlines, reinforcing Abu Dhabi’s status as a leading global aviation hub